|

 In

-recalls for them is what Peter speaks about in his second letter.
+Jude recalls for the apostles is what Peter speaks about in his second

-Jude warns his readers of the same thing.
-Scoffers are those who
+Jude warns his readers of in verse 18.
+Scoffers

-make fun of something, as a child makes fun of things based on their
+are those who make fun of something, as a child makes fun of things when

 Jude

-says that these men follow their own ungodly desires.
+says that these scoffers follow their own ungodly desires.

 He says that these false teachers divide the church.